1 Spadina Crescent: History

-In January 2001, University of Toronto Professor David Buller was murdered in his office within the building, the case remains unsolved.
+In January 2001, University of Toronto professor David Buller was murdered in his office within the building, and the case remains unsolved.

 In June 2013, U of T announced a significant overhaul and renovation of the building, with plans to make it the new home for the Daniels Faculty of Architecture.
-On December 4, 2015, the Toronto Star published a video by Christopher Hume, its architecture critic, celebrating the building's history, and the University's plan to renovate, update and expand the building.
-The building was subsequently restored and renovated by a team of architects including heritage architects ERA and design architects Nader Tehrani and Katherine Faulkner of the Boston based firm NADAAA.
-The expansion, which was completed in 2017, included a new contemporary glass, concrete, and steel addition to the north side.
-The expanded portion of the building now offers space for design studios, lounges, a student cafe, workshop and fabrication labs.
-The historic building was sensitively restored and renovated to accommodate the new library, classes, and faculty offices.
-Toronto based landscape architecture studio PUBLIC WORK designed the surrounding landscape, which includes native plants and trees such as birch and oak.
-On the north side are two large berms, a grassy area, and a stepped pathway which leads to the fabrication laboratory.
-The extensive project received several awards for architectural excellence and was published in magazines around the globe.
+On December 4, 2015, the Toronto Star published a video by Christopher Hume, its architecture critic, celebrating the building's history and the university's plan to renovate, update and expand the building.
+The building was subsequently restored and renovated by a team of architects – including heritage architects ERA, as well as design architects Nader Tehrani and Katherine Faulkner of the Boston-based firm NADAAA.
+The expansion, which was completed in 2017, included a new contemporary glass, concrete and steel addition to the north side.

+The expanded portion of the building now offers space for design studios, lounges, a student cafe, workshops and fabrication labs.
+The historic building was sensitively restored and renovated to accommodate the new library, classes and faculty offices.
+Toronto-based landscape architecture studio PUBLIC WORK designed the surrounding landscape, which includes native plants and trees such as birch and oak.
+On the north side are two large berms, a grassy area and a stepped pathway that leads to the fabrication laboratory.
+The extensive project received several awards for architectural excellence and was published in magazines around the world.